 Our Barlow Library has begun the process of transitioning to its third version (All in one year!) during our school's remodel.
 In June, your Library Staff literally packed up the entire contents of the Library in preparation for moving everything to a new temporary space while the construction crews completely remodel our facility.
 Unfortunately, due to circumstances beyond our control, that temporary Library space will now be in rooms 113 and 111.
 Room 113 will serve as the main Library and room 111 will be our temporary computer lab.
 We will be in these rooms until the end of December 2019.

 We will be bringing as many of our resources as we can to this area, but there will obviously be some compromises due to the lack of space.
 In particular, we will have very limited seating and fewer books available for immediate student use.
 We are planning to bring our fiction, graphic novels, test preparation books and some nonfiction with us for student use, but the bulk of our materials will be in storage while we are in the 100 hall.
 There will also be delays and closures due to construction and our need to set up this space.
 We apologize in advance for these coming disruptions, but they can't be helped.

-Of course, the pay off will be a big and brilliant newly remodeled Library by Second Semester!
+Of course, the pay off will be a big and brilliant newly remodeled Library in 2021!
 Stay tuned for updates as we evolve to the final Library Version 4.0!

 Library eBooks - 24/7 Reading